 The ultimate goal for the 31st division was still 40 miles away; Dimapur, a British airfield, rail head and logistics base on the Brahmaputra River.
 From this depot a winding road climbed the Naga Hills, through a mountain pass along Kohima Ridge, and then ran southward to Impala.
 At Impala were three Indian divisions, commanded by British officers.
 The main Japanese thrust of four divisions was initially aimed at Impala.
-But if the 31st division could capture Kohima, those three Indian divisions would be cut off, and could be starved to death.
-And if the 31st could capture Dimapur, the Japanese army would have enough food, ammunition and fuel to invade India by itself.
-Sato’s goal was to capture enough supplies at Kohima for the next forty mile march to Dimapur.
+But if the 31st division could capture Kohima, those three British divisions would be cut off.
+And if it could capture Dimapur, the Japanese army would have enough food, ammunition and fuel to invade India itself.
+Sato’s goal was to capture enough supplies at Kohima for the next forty mile march.

 In a first rush on the evening of 3 April , 1944, the men from Kyushu not only surrounded Kohima, they also captured British warehouses containing enough food to supply the 31st division for a year.
 But less than a month’s worth had been distributed when the Royal Air Force bombed the warehouses, and blew up the supplies.
 From this point forward each Japanese soldier received one rice ball, some salt and a bottle of boiled water a day.